maddigsys/falco-ai/k8s/OPERATIONAL_GUIDE.md

-# Operational Guide - Falco AI Alert System v2.1.12
+# Operational Guide - Falco Vanguard v2.1.12

 ## 🚀 Quick Access Commands

-Once your Falco AI Alert System is deployed, use these commands for day-to-day operations.
+Once your Falco Vanguard is deployed, use these commands for day-to-day operations.

 ## 🌐 Access Methods